KarthikGanesan88/pytorch-manual-layers/README.md

 ## Caveats:
 * Only Conv2d and linear layers are overloaded.
 All other layers must be supported via PyTorch.
 * I only implemented the forward pass for conv2d and linear.
 Backward passes continue to use the built-in Pytorch functions.
-* For Conv2D, the code only supports a stride of 1.
-If I change it to support other strides, I will update the repo.
+* For Conv2D, the CUDA code supports all padding, stride and dilation modes (since I just use PyTorch's inbuilt unfold function).
+But the CPP version only supports stride = 1 and dilation = 1.

 ## Repo description